 Okay, to be fair… the stuff about sentence negation vs element negation, is not all wrong, but it gets really confusing once you look closer.
 Because just like with sentence structure, the standard material kind of fails to look under the hood.
 It explains symptoms, not the cause.

-So we’ll try a slightly different approach, one that captures the underlying mechanics just as well as this picture does.
+So we’ll try a slightly different approach, one that captures the underlying mechanics.

-Seriously though, our approach is gonna be AWESOME because all we need is one rule and get this – the rule has no exceptions.
+Seriously though, my approach is pretty AWESOME because all we need to understand the position of nicht is one rule.
+And the best thing is: this rule has no exceptions.
 WOW!!

 Many of you probably know or have at least heard that German has two kinds of sentence structures.
 The main sentence structure, with the verb in the second position and then the side sentence structure.
 That’s the one you all hate.
 You know, the one you see after words like dass and weil, the one with a all the verbs at the end.